Copy into your RSS Reader

 April 23, 2002 Meredith Ochs has a review of a new Uncle Tupelo anthology that complies highlights from the band's four albums along with rare tracks.
 The collection highlights the music that helped launch a movement known as alternative country.
 (4:15) The CD is 89/93: An Anthology, by Uncle Tupelo.
 Released March 2002 by Columbia/Legacy; ASIN: B0000

-March 4, 2002 The original man in black: Johnny Cash; alt-Country from Uncle Tupelo; the wait is over for new Wilco; Muswell Hillbilly and The Kinks; a take on Bill Withers from Eva Cassidy; and a beautiful debut from Norah Jones.
+March 4, 2002 The original man in black: Johnny Cash; alt-Country from Uncle Tupelo; the wait is over for new Wilco; Muswell Hillbilly and The Kinks, and more.

 NPR thanks our sponsors